prernasingh14/letUsShare/README.md

 # Lets share memories
-Developed a MERN stack based social media application that allows users to post photos along with captions and related tags .
+Developed a MERN stack based social media application that allows users to post photos along with captions and related tags as well as like,delete or edit posts.

 # Screenshots